Skip to Main Content

 Q: I am being asked to pay a fee to read an article online.
 Should I pay?

-A: You should not be asked to pay to access resources RCSI subscribes to, if you are entitled to access electronic resources.
+A: You should not be asked to pay fees to access resources RCSI subscribes to if you are entitled to access electronic resources.
 Please search the E-Journal Portal to determine if RCSI has access to this journal, remembering to check the coverage dates.
-If we subscribe to this resource and you're still unable to access it, please clear your cache and try to use a different browser.
+If we subscribe to this resource and you are still unable to access it, please clear your cache and try to use a different browser.
 If this hasn't resolved the issue, please contact library@rcsi.ie

 Q: My login and password are not working and I cannot access electronic resources off-campus.